Sakthi-Developer/NewsWave/README.md

 # Newswave

-Newwave is a modern news app that provides users with top headlines and personalized news recommendations from various sources.
+Newswave is a modern news app that provides users with top headlines and personalized news recommendations from various sources.

 # Features